ropensci/crul/cran-comments.md

   License components with restrictions and base license permitting such:
     MIT + file LICENSE
   File 'LICENSE':
-    YEAR: 2016
+    YEAR: 2017
     COPYRIGHT HOLDER: Scott Chamberlain

 ## Reverse dependencies

-* I have run R CMD check on the 2 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
+* I have run R CMD check on the 4 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found.
 The maintainers are me.

 ---

-This version adds a missing method on the `HttpResponse` class, and adds new options for writing to disk and streaming responses.
-In addition, improved curl option passing, and using `fauxpas` package now for HTTP condition handling.
+This version makes many minor improvements, including more documentation, correct URL encoding, and better parsing of HTTP headers.

 Thanks!
 Scott Chamberlain